ttpss930141011/Gitea-workshop/README.md

 ### **Initialize the repo on Gitea**

-In fact, the interface is basically very similar to the tools we usually use, and there are even repos that can Migrate other Codebase platforms.
+In fact, the interface is basically very similar to the tools we usually use, and there are even repos that can migrate other Codebase platforms.

 ![1690997573485.jpg](./images/1690997573485.jpg)